kjellwinblad/qd_lock_lib/README.md

 you have to install that first.
 On Debian based systems, you can run `sudo apt-get install scons`.

-### clang
+### clang or GCC

-qd\_lock\_lib requires a recent version of clang.
-It has been tested with a version from the clang svn repository based on clang 3.4.
+qd\_lock\_lib requires a recent version of clang or GCC.
 Type the following in the root directory of the repository to compile with
 clang:

     scons

-### gcc

-qd\_lock\_lib has been tested with gcc 4.7.3.
-Type the following in the root directory of the repository to compile with
+Type the following in the root directory of the repository to compile with gcc:
-gcc:

     scons --use_gcc